winston/rails_utils/README.markdown

 With this standard structure, calling your JavaScript has never been easier.

-Add `javascript_initialization` to the bottom your layout.
+Add `javascript_initialization` to the bottom of your layout.

     = javascript_initialization